 8. Put a CTA on packaging or inserts

 Let your product packaging be heard.
 Incorporate a call-to-action (CTA) on its most prominent surfaces.
 The specifics of the CTA will depend on your current marketing efforts.
 For example, you can encourage customers to share a photo of their unboxing experience to social media using a specific hashtag.
-Make it more exciting by offering prizes to lucky participants.
+Make it more exciting by offering prizes or instant redeemable coupons (IRCs) to lucky participants.